Everything you need to know about visiting Dubai in May

 Dubai Special Events May 2021

-May in 2021 will be dominated by the Holy Month of Ramadan, proceeded by Eid-al-Fitr celebrations mid-Month.
-Gone are the days when Ramadan was considered a quiet month in Dubai where nothing happened – quite the opposite Ramadan 2021 in Dubai is shaping up to be an exciting time of cultural enrichment.
+May in 2021 will be dominated by the Holy Month of Ramadan, proceeded by Eid-ul-Fitr celebrations mid-month (likely a long weekend from 11 May to 15 May).
+Gone are the days when Ramadan was considered a quiet month in Dubai where nothing happened – quite the opposite – Ramadan 2021 in Dubai is shaping up to be an exciting time of cultural enrichment with limited changes to the tourism offering.

 - Holy Month of Ramadan – the 9th month of the Hijri calendar will fall on approximately 13 April to 12 May 2021 (the official start and end dates are determined by a moon sighting committee)